CRITERIA POLLUTANT TAILPIPE EMISSIONS

 Fiscal Year(FY) runs April to March | Scope: Toyota's North American Manufacturing Plants

-Painting operations generate most of Toyota’s VOC emissions.
-Toyota’s North American manufacturing plants measure grams of VOCs emitted per square meter of vehicle surface area coated (g/m2).
-There was a slight increase in VOC emissions from fiscal year 2018 to 2019 because of production shifting from cars to more trucks, mainly at our assembly plant in Baja California, Mexico, where base coats are applied with a solvent-borne system.
-We expect VOC emissions to decrease as we continue to improve transfer efficiency and launch additional water-borne paint systems.
+Vehicle body painting operations generate most of Toyota's VOC emissions.
+Toyota's North American manufacturing plants measure grams of VOCs emitted per square meter of vehicle surface area coated (g/m2).
+VOC emissions from vehicle body painting decreased 4 percent between fiscal years 2020 and 2021, due in part to decreased production during the COVID-19 pandemic.
+We expect VOC emissions to continue to decrease as we further improve transfer efficiency and launch additional water-borne paint systems.

 P02 / Endangered, Threatened or Protected Species on or Near Toyota Sites

 |Toyota Site||Endangered, Threatened, or Protected Species||Law/Regulation||Activities|

 |All TMNA sites in North America||Monarch butterfly||On December 15, 2020, the U.S. Fish and Wildlife Service announced that listing the monarch as endangered or threatened under the Endangered Species Act is warranted, but precluded by higher priority listing actions.
 The monarch is now a candidate under the Endangered Species Act and its status will be reviewed annually until a listing decision is made.||See BIODIVERSITY/Biodiversity Targets|

 |Manufacturing plant in Tijuana, Baja California (Mexico)||